Interstate 83: Pennsylvania

-I-83 was one of the first interstate highways built in Pennsylvania.
+I-83 was one of the first Interstate Highways built in Pennsylvania.
 Much of its routing through the state follows a freeway bypass of the since decommissioned US 111.
 The route received the I-83 designation in 1960.
 The first section built (opened 1954) runs from PA 392 in Newberry Township north to PA 114 in Fairview Township.
 The entire highway was completed in 1971 with the massive Eisenhower Interchange in Harrisburg.

 From 2012 to 2015, the I-83/PA 581 interchange outside of Harrisburg, Pennsylvania, was modified.
 Formerly, I-83 was reduced to one lane going northbound through the interchange, resulting in frequent traffic jams during peak travel times.
 The northbound part of the highway was widened, one bridge was replaced, and several exits in the vicinity were reconfigured.
 A second project started in 2016, with work to be completed from its northern terminus at I-81 to just past the Union Deposit Road interchange.
 The project, completed in 2022, reconstructed two interchanges and associated overpasses, as well as widened adjacent sections of the highway to six throughlanes.

 The interchange with PA 851 near Shrewsbury was reconstructed into a diverging diamond interchange, which opened to traffic on June 28, 2021.

 In York, Pennsylvania, a reconstruction of the Mt.
 Rose Avenue (PA 124) interchange took place from 2015 to 2022 in anticipation of a future widening of I-83 around the east and north sides of the city.
 Also, studies are being done north of town to help ease traffic in a section heavily traveled by trucks.

-On October 23, 2023, work began on a project that will reconstruct the section of I-83 in Dauphin County, Pennsylvania, from the John Harris Bridge over the Susquehanna River to the Eisenhower Interchange with I-283 and US 322.
+On October 23, 2023, work began on a project that will reconstruct the section of I-83 in Dauphin County, Pennsylvania, from the east end of the John Harris Bridge over the Susquehanna River to the Eisenhower Interchange with I-283 and US 322.
 The project will be split into two contracts, with the project widening and reconstructing I-83 and rebuilding interchanges.
 As part of this project, a new interchange will be built with PA 230 (Cameron Street) while the 13th Street interchange will be closed.
 Construction on both contracts is expected to be finished in 2028.
+The final completion date has since been delayed to 2033.

+PennDot has announced that a project replacing the John Harris bridge will commence in January 2027.